Skip to main content

 CREATE SUBSCRIPTION part_sync_sub

-CONNECTION 'host=replica.internal dbname=analytics user=replicator password=***'
+CONNECTION 'host=publisher.internal port=5432 dbname=prod user=replicator password=***'

 PUBLICATION part_sync